-2.1 Situation
+1.1 Situation

-This report is being brought to the meeting to provide assurance on the clinical and care governance activities and arrangements across the Partnership as outlined in the Getting It Right For Everyone (GIRFE) Framework in accordance with the Partnership integration scheme.
+This report is being brought to the meeting to provide assurance on the clinical and care governance activities and arrangements across the Partnership as outlined in the Getting It Right for Everyone (GIRFE) Framework in accordance with the Partnership integration scheme.
 Clinical Governance is a statutory requirement to report on, at Board level, from Scottish Government as per NHS MEL (1998) 75.

-The Care Governance Committee is being asked to provide their view on the level of assurance this report provides and therefore the level of assurance regards clinical and care governance within the Partnership.
+The Scrutiny and Performance Committee is being asked to provide their view on the level of assurance this report provides and therefore the level of assurance regards clinical and care governance within the Partnership.
 The timescale for the data within this report is from 1st March 2023 to 30 June 2023.

-As Lead Officer for Perth & Kinross HSCP I would suggest that the level of assurance provided is: Substantial Assurance; due to the following factors:
+As Lead Officer for Perth and Kinross HSCP I would suggest that the level of assurance provided is: Substantial Assurance.